MoitreyeeHazarika/common/building-blocks/blocks/oml/oml-nb-visualizations/oml-nb-visualizations.md

 	![Sales table](images/sales-table.png)

-3. By default, the Line chart shows the average amount sold from the year 1998 till 2001, as shown in the screenshot below.
+3. By default, the line chart shows the average amount sold from the year 1998 till 2001, as shown in the screenshot below.

 	![Line chart](images/line-chart1.png)